ml-jku/hyper-dti/README.md

 ![plot](figures/hyper-dti.png)

-Overview of the model architecture, including a) the context module proposed by Schimunek, et al. (2023) that enrich the embeddings of protein targets through an associative memory in the form of a Modern Hopfield Network, and b) the weight initialization strategy, PWI, proposed by Chang, et al. (2021).
+Overview of the model architecture, including a) the context module proposed by Schimunek, et al. (2023) that enriches the embeddings of protein targets through an associative memory in the form of a Modern Hopfield Network, and b) the weight initialization strategy, PWI, proposed by Chang, et al. (2021).
 ## Dependencies